ontore/oliver.hoffmann.org/_posts/2016-03-17-provider-migration-test.md

-Just checking if the provider migration worked
+Just checking if the domain migration worked